 6 tips to setup a security company and propel your business forward

 More than 27 million Americans are entrepreneurs (Inc.com) – their own boss, running their own company, earning a living on their own schedule.
 Millions more aspire to be.
-Perhaps you are among them, and perhaps you feel that security is your calling, or at least an area of opportunity.
-Now, you need a plan.
+Perhaps you are among them, and perhaps you feel that starting your own security company is your calling, or at least an area of opportunity.
+Now, you need a plan on how to set up a security business.

 Keeping People Safe Can Be a Calling